ThirdDegreeCancer/CS207Project/README.md

 ## Software

-All you have to do is download and extract the repository, and run the **"[name of main file]"** file inside the **/src/** folder.
-This will initialize the HID device, and you should be able to connect to the Arduino just like a regular Bluetooth controller.
-The controller input is preset, so all rebinding will have to be done ingame, but it should match the controls of a regular gamepad.
+All you have to do is download and extract the repository, and run the **"[name of main file]"** file inside the **/src/** folder. **MAKE SURE you temporarily unplug the RX and TX pins**, or else you will be unable to upload the sketch.
+Now, just connect to the controller.
+The controller input is configurable in the sketch, but it should match the controls of a regular gamepad.
+(Many buttons cannot be bound yet.
+We will do some research and see if it is possible to make the buttons work)

+> **Note:** If you aren't getting any input from the controller, try disconnecting and reconnecting to the device, or even unplugging the Arduino.
 ## Team

 - Cole Crouter